davidcalikes/Marvelous-Matching/docs/README.md

     * The Menu Page Navigation Bar is fully responsive across various screen sizes.

-    * The Menu Page Navigation Bar links change background color when user moves a cursor over the element.
+    * The links of the Menu Page Navigation Bar change background color when the user moves a cursor over each element.
 This provides intuitive visual feedback for the user that the item can be clicked.

     <br>